 The next 5 years was another important time in our family history starting with big changes in 1998, when we sold 6 of our older boats to make way for 4 newer boats costing £250,000.
 Lady Selina was 4 years old, Lady Pamela 3 years old, Lady Jane 2 years old and Lady Louise 1 year old from Greenway Marine in Norfolk.
 In 1999 we exhibited at our first of 11 London and Birmingham Boat Shows with Lady Selina, where she was on display in Earls Court in the Pool.
 Three brand new boats arrived one after the other with Lady Sophie in 2000, Lady Nicole in 2001 and Lady Natalia in 2002.

 In 2004 we bought Lady Elizabeth our biggest brand new boat to date, 48′ in length and 13′ 6″ beam, built by Haines Marine, she was one of the largest cabin cruisers for hire in UK waters, costing around £170,000.
 Lady Elizabeth was our first boat to have a bow thruster and our 1st boat to have 24hr heating and hot water.
 She was quickly followed by Lady Annalise in 2006, 42′ long, 13′ 6″ beam with three en-suite double cabins costing around £180,000 and in 2008 Lady Chloe, built by Sheerline, arrived with 2 en-suite cabins costing around £160,000, all built to the same very high standards.
 In 2008 the first of our 4th generation arrived with Len’s Great Granddaughter Keeleigh, following in her mum’s footsteps as a part time boat cleaner before joining full time working in the office.
 Paul’s eldest son Martin followed in 2010 joining the family business on a part time basis at the age of 13, starting at the bottom like his father, cleaning hulls and windows.
-Martin left school in 2013 following in his father’s footsteps to Kingston College, although it was to study Aircraft Engineering.
+Martin left school in 2013 and again following in his father’s footsteps was off to Kingston College, although it was to study Aircraft Engineering.
 Martin joined British Airways in 2016 where he still works today, but in his spare time has qualified as a Master Scuba Diver.
-When not at the airport he is still happy to help out the family business as one of our divers, for the rare occassion when a rope or mystery object gets caught around a propellor.
+When not at the airport he is still happy to help out the family business and when needed puts his diving experience to the test for the rare occasion when a rope or mystery object gets caught around a propeller.
 Keeleigh has always had a desire to work at the airport and after 10 years working part and full time, made the decision to leave and joined British Airways in July of 2018.

 Our next brand new boat, Lady Jennifer was built by Norfolk Broads Direct, arrived in 2012, 40′ in length and with a master cabin to beat all, with an en-suite corner bath and air spa.
 In 2018 we introduced a new name for our best boats, ‘Elite’ and with that arrived Lady Donna, a Haines 32 was added to our fleet, although not brand new as she was originally built for the private market, with 2 en-suite cabins she is a very worthy addition to our 5 Star Elite boats.

-Over the years, we have had many members of the family join us, from sons, daughters, cousins, aunts and uncles, who have all helped our family to establish us as a premier company enabling us to celebrate our 50th anniversary in 2016.
+Over the years, we have had many members of the family join us, from sons, daughters, cousins, aunts, uncles, nephews and nieces who have all helped our family to establish us as a premier company enabling us to celebrate our 50th anniversary in 2016.

 In terms of quality, our customers appreciate that not only do we have a modern fleet of excellently maintained boats, we also give a friendly personal service that is the hallmark of a family-run business.
 This also explains why so many of our customers keep coming back to us year after year.